The Ultimate Winter Packing List Chicago Edition For 2025

 What should I pack for a Chicago winter?

-To withstand the famous frigid temperatures of Chicago, it is essential to pack for the weather because as a native, it’s no joke.
-Especially Chicago being so close to Lake Michigan, we often get our famed “crazy, unpredictable” weather and snow due to the city’s proximity to Lake Michigan.
+Chicago, especially, is so close to Lake Michigan that we often get our famed “crazy, unpredictable” weather and snow due to the city’s proximity to Lake Michigan.

 To brave the Windy City’s cold, consider packing the following: